xszhangxiaocuo/The-Missing-Semester/ArchSerein_Epoch1.md

 ```
 > when pintos need to read/write, it will use bread/bwrite, not block_read/block_write. block_read/block_write will be used in the bread/bwrite, when caching missing.
 If there are no free cache blocks, the LRU algorithm will be used to replace the one that meets the requirement.
 You need to make sure that ditry is set before replacing it, and if it is true you need to write it back to disk and replace it.

+### 01.08

+> 今日学习时间：

+> 4.5h

+> 今日学习任务：

+> Synchronize the modified contents of the buffer to disk in the idle thread, add cwd records to the pcb, and add directory support to the filesystem (partial implementation).

+> 学习内容小结：

+> The cwd in pcb records the inode, but in userproc only inode structure declaration and can not access to the actual data in the inode, at first thought of how to make userproc only contain inode header file on struct inode definition but has not been successful, later in rtfsc when found in the file system Then I found out in rtfsc that there is a layer of abstraction in the file system and it provides a way to get the inode (you need to add a helper function yourself).

+> As far as directory support is concerned, it is currently just an update of the lookup function originally provided by pintos.

+> Regarding the synchronization of data in the buffer to disk, the manual says that this is achieved by non-busy-wait sleep, but I don't have much of an idea, so I just synchronize when the current resource is free, i.e., when the idle thread is running.

+> Finally, I used the originally unused area of the inode_disk to implement the file extension support

+> However, I felt that the design idea was not perfect and needed a lot of modification.